 There are not any relevant international standards, namely a Codex standard for TOPs.
 Amending the Code to allow TOPs as novel food ingredients may have a liberalising effect on international trade via removal of the prohibition on the sale of these novel food ingredients.
-However, at this stage of the assessment this does not appear to warrant notification to the WTO as either a TBT or SPS issue.
+Therefore, this matter was not notified to the WTO as either a TBT or SPS issue.